‘My North Star’: Washington state political leaders honor Ginsburg; Democrats vow to fight to delay vote on successor

 Sen. Maria Cantwell, D-Wash., in a statement lauded Ginsburg as “a giant” and “a fierce warrior against gender discrimination.”

-U.S. Rep. Pramila Jayapal, D-Seattle, called on people carry on Ginsburg’s pursuit of justice.
+U.S. Rep. Pramila Jayapal, D-Seattle, called on people to carry on Ginsburg’s pursuit of justice.
 “I am fully committed to continuing the legacy of this beloved ‘shero’: from finally ratifying the Equal Rights Amendment to protecting abortion rights, workers’ rights, LGTBQ+ rights, and civil rights for all,” she said in a statement.

 Gov. Jay Inslee wrote in a tweet, “We have lost one of the greatest American patriots to ever serve on the U.S. Supreme Court.
 Ruth Bader Ginsburg leaves an enormous legacy behind of upholding women’s access to health care, voting rights and equality under the law for the LGBTQ community.”